Hopeless MS patient healthy

 Dr Adler's added comments on MS

-Since a predisposition for this disease is difficult to ascertain, the only solution is to eliminate interference field zones in good time, i.e. prophylactically.
-He repeatedly observed the same dental "constellation" leading to very different health effects, i.e. the physiology is always the same but not the individual reaction.
+Since a predisposition to this disease is difficult to ascertain, the only solution is to eliminate interference field zones in good time, i.e. prophylactically.
+He repeatedly observed the same dental "constellation" leading to very different health effects, i.e. while the outer "cause" is always the same the individual effect or reaction differs from person to person.

 Dr Adler further elaborated on diseases affecting the spine in Fokal-Neuralpathologie-Wirbelsäulen-Organpathologie published in Physikalische Medizin und Rehabilition, Heft 4, 1968.